-Principle 5: Board Performance

-The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.
+Principle 5: Board Performance The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.

 The NC is responsible for evaluating performance and effectiveness of the entire Board, the Board Committees and individual Director on a yearly basis.
 The performance evaluation framework is in the form of assessment questionnaires and the evaluation covers amongst others, Board and Board Committees' compositions, processes in managing the Group's performance, effectiveness of the Board and Board Committees as well as conduct, mix of skills, knowledge, competencies and contribution of each Director to the Company in discharging his/her function.
-The NC would review the criteria set out in the assessment questionnaires periodically to ensure that the criteria is able to provide an accurate and effective performance assessment taking into consideration industry standards and the economic climate with the objective to enhance long term shareholders value, thereafter propose amendments if any, to the Board for approval.
-The NC did not propose any changes to the performance criteria for FY2023 as compared to the previous financial year as the Board composition and the Group's principal business activities remained largely the same.

 The questionnaires are completed by the members of the Board and Board Committees and each Director for self-assessment.
 The completed questionnaires are collated by the Company Secretary for deliberation by the NC.
 The NC led by its Chairman, reviews the outcome of the evaluation and recommends to the Board on areas for continuous improvement as well as for them to form the basis of recommending relevant Directors for re-election at the AGM.
-The Chairman will act on the results of the performance evaluation and in consultation with the NC, propose, where appropriate, changes which may be made to enhance the Board effectiveness as a whole.
+The Chairman will act on the results of the performance evaluation and in consultation with the NC, propose, where appropriate, new members to be appointed to the Board or seek the resignation of directors.

-During the FY2023, the NC assessed the Board, Board Committees and individual Directors.
-The NC was satisfied with the outcome of the evaluations and both NC and the Board are of the view that the Board has met its performance objectives for FY2023.
+During FY2024, the NC assessed the Board, Board Committees and individual Directors.
+The NC was satisfied with the outcome of the evaluations and both NC and the Board are of the view that the Board has met its performance objectives for FY2024.
 The NC was also satisfied that sufficient time and attention have been provided by the Directors to the Group.
 No external facilitator was engaged in the performance assessment.